 3 Parts to This Brown Sugar Pecan Pie Cheesecake

 - Graham Cracker Crust: This is my favorite graham cracker crust, only scaled up so the crust comes all the way up the sides.
 Unlike the other layers of this dessert, I do NOT recommend using brown sugar in the crust, because it creates a too-soft foundation.
 Use regular sugar.
+Or, my Biscoff pie crust is a delicious alternative.

 - Filling: This smooth and creamy cheesecake is flavored with dark brown sugar and a touch of cinnamon, for an elevated caramel-like flavor.